Nick Westbrook-Ikhine Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 Recent Performances

-- Westbrook-Ikhine did not record a catch in last week's game versus the Dolphins.
+- Westbrook-Ikhine did not have a catch in last week's game against the Dolphins.

-- Over his last three outings, Westbrook-Ikhine's 12 targets have resulted in six grabs for 70 yards (23.3 ypg).
+- Westbrook-Ikhine has 70 receiving yards on six catches (12 targets) over his last three outings, averaging 23.3 yards per game.

 Westbrook-Ikhine's Tennessee Teammates